Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/documentation/Agile.md

 In crafting the user stories for The Underwater Gang, I made use of the MoSCoW technique.

-This section details all the user stories I created for the project.
-It is a complete list, inclusive both of those I have not brought to completion as a result of changes/obstacles encountered during the development process as well as those originally intended as future-release features.
+It is a complete list, including also those user stories intended for or eventually postponed to a future release.

 No. | User Story
 --- | ----------